idaholab/moose/modules/doc/content/help/inl/hpc_remote.md

 ```https://raw.githubusercontent.com/idaholab/moose/master/scripts/hpc_proxy.pac
 ```

-Documentation is available for doing this within Firefox [here](https://support.mozilla.org/en-US/kb/connection-settings-firefox).
+Documentation is available for using [Firefox](https://support.mozilla.org/en-US/kb/connection-settings-firefox).
 Add the URL above within the "Automatic proxy configuration URL" box.
 We do not recommend utilizing Google Chrome with this functionality because it requires setting a system-wide proxy configuration.

 ## Log in to HPC Gitlab